 What Contributes to Psoas Imbalance?

-Typically things that results in the psoas muscle being contracted for longs periods of time are the biggest contributors to tightness.
-For example, consider sitting in a chair – the ends of the psoas are brought closer together meaning they’re in a contracted position for (typically) a long period of time.
+The biggest contributors to tightness are typically things that result in the psoas muscle being contracted for longs periods of time.
+For example, consider sitting in a chair: the ends of the psoas are brought closer together meaning they’re in a contracted position for (typically) a long period of time.
 They end up shortening.
-We do lots of things that contribute to that kind of contraction/imbalance, such as:

 - sitting for long periods of time

 - sitting in chairs where your legs are higher than your hips (i.e. bean bag chairs or deep lounge chairs, or, quite frankly, many office chairs)

 - sleeping in the fetal position (I definitely do this, especially in winter when it’s cold)

 - lots of crunches or situps (again, that contraction)

 - activities that tend to shorten and contract the muscle, like lots of running, walking, horse-back riding, cycling

 - trauma (as in a car accident or sudden braking)